contagon/handbook/handbook/14-single-members.md

 #### 14.1.2.2 Elders Quorum and Relief Society Presidency Members Assigned to Young Single Adults

-The elders quorum and Relief Society presidents may each assign a member of their presidencies to serve with young single adults.
+The elders quorum and Relief Society presidents may each assign a member of their presidencies to support young single adults.
 These presidency members learn of the strengths of young single adults and help meet their needs.

 The elders quorum president and Relief Society president may report on these efforts in ward council meeting.
-The leaders of the young single adult committee may be invited to attend.
+If there is a ward young single adult committee, the leaders of this committee are invited to attend and report on their efforts.

-These presidency members are part of the ward young single adult committee if one is organized.
+These presidency members support the ward young single adult committee if one is organized (see [14.1.2.4](14-single-members.md#14124-ward-young-single-adult-committee)).

 #### 14.1.2.3 Young Single Adult Leaders

 In a ward with many young single adults, the bishopric may call a young single adult man and woman as young single adult leaders.
 Their responsibilities include:

 * Helping young single adults participate in the work of salvation and exaltation (see [14.2](14-single-members.md#142-participating-in-the-work-of-salvation-and-exaltation)).
+* Serving on the stake young single adult committee.
 * Leading the ward young single adult committee if one is formed.
 * Meeting regularly with the elders quorum presidency and Relief Society presidency.
 In these meetings, they discuss the strengths of young single adults and how to help meet their needs.
 They also focus on ministering to young single adults.
-* Serving on the stake young single adult committee when assigned.
 * Attending ward council meetings when invited.

 #### 14.1.2.4 Ward Young Single Adult Committee

 Some wards have many young single adults.
 In these wards, the bishop may feel that the young single adult leaders could be assisted by a ward young single adult committee.
 (Single adult committees are organized at the stake level.
-See [14.1.1.2](14-single-members.md#14112-stake-single-adult-and-young-single-adult-committees).)
+See [14.1.1.2](14-single-members.md#14112-stake-young-single-adult-and-single-adult-committees).)

 Committee members include:

 * Ward young single adult leaders.
 * Additional young single adults invited by the bishopric.
-* The members of the elders quorum and Relief Society presidencies assigned to young single adults.
+* The members of the elders quorum and Relief Society presidencies assigned to support young single adults.

 ## 14.2 Participating in the Work of Salvation and Exaltation